Bengals rally past Chiefs 34-31, clinch AFC North title | Times Leader

 “If you play one-on-one, good luck with that,” Burrow said.
 “I know he’s down there somewhere.
 I just throw it and let him make a play.”

-Mahomes looked as if he had the game under control early.
-He threw two first-quarter touchdown passes to give the Chiefs the early lead, but he didn’t get another one.
+Mahomes looked as if he had the game under control early. to give the Chiefs the early lead, but he didn’t get another one.

 The Chiefs led 14-0, 21-7 and 28-14 in the first half.
 They were ahead 28-17 at halftime before the Bengals began the latest of several second-half surges this season.